 Why Men Should Care About Their Pelvic Floor

-Too often, men forget about the health of the pelvic floor, but it plays a vital role in everyday physiological functions, such as controlling your bowel and bladder continence and sexual function.
+Too often, men forget about the health of the pelvic floor.
+Still, it is vital in everyday physiological functions, such as controlling your bowel and bladder continence and sexual function.

 If you ignore this group of muscles, you may end up with a weak pelvic floor, leading to incontinence.

-Read this post to find out why you should care about your pelvic floor and how to improve pelvic floor health.
+Read this post to learn why you should care about your pelvic floor and how to improve pelvic floor health.

 Check Your Eligibility